STORY

 Read "Five things to know about Juneteenth" in CU Boulder Today.

-CU is also set to celebrate Pride Month as the university sponsors Denver Pride once again this year.
-The CU community is invited to participate in the June 22-23 event, demonstrating support for the diverse identities within the LGBTQIA+ community.
+Last weekend, CU celebrated Pride Month with the university’s sponsorship of Denver Pride, which celebrated its 50th anniversary.
+Faculty, staff, students and leadership took part in the June 22-23 event, demonstrating support for the diverse identities within the LGBTQIA+ community.